7 HubPages Personalities You May Recognize

 The Hubpages Community

-Recently, I made it to my 24 month milestone.
-I suppose this fact certifies me as a somewhat seasoned hubber.
-In these past 24 months, I have experienced many different phases during my time with Hubpages.
+Recently, I've made it to my Seven Year Milestone.
+I suppose this fact certifies me as a somewhat seasoned Hubber.
+During these years, I've personally experienced many different phases within myself and by other Hubbers while writing on HubPages.

 Do you remember the day you started to write your very first hub?

-You had so many questions, loads of confusion, and everlasting hope.
-Except for an exceptional few, your first hubs were absolutely atrocious, and yet, you didn't even realize.
+I'll bet there was loads of confusion and eternal hope yet you persisted.
+Your first hubs were atrocious, except for the exceptional few and you didn't even realize.
 Not until later when you started catching on.

 God Bless, the Noob.

-It's ok to not get it.
-It's ok to ask questions, and it's definitely ok to feel stupid.
+It's ok not to get it.
+It's ok to ask questions, and it's ok to feel stupid.
 Don't worry!
 Most of us veterans are gracious to know that we've all been there oh so many times before.

 Give the Noobs a break!